FUTURE FAKE NEWS: Can Blueberry Pomegranate Sherbet Soothes South Sioux Falls?

 “I just don’t get it,” Community Development Direction Director Kay Winn Adami said Monday, “After the uproar last year over a Wal-Mart in southern Sioux Falls the Council of Developing City Development thought that these proposals would surely set off a new round of protests and petitions.”

 At a press conference on Monday city officials announced two new retail projects in southern Sioux Falls.
 The projects are planning to break ground immediately on lots at the intersection of 85th and Minnesota Avenue.
 The same location where last year a proposed Wal-Mart store was rejected after the local community organized opposition.

 “We braced ourselves for an avalanche of anonymous quotes and Facebook likes,” said Vic Fontaine Senior Directing Head of Community Development and Developing.

 Dave Weyoun from the Mayor’s office added, “The way the community reacted when a Wal-Mart was proposed for that site led us to believe that if another national retailer wanted to build in that area there would be another campaign against it.
 Now we have two projects at the same time, in that same area, and reaction has been overwhelmingly positive.”

 The new projects include a Whole Foods on the West side of Minnesota Avenue.
-The development on the East side of the Minnesota and 85th location will include a Big Bang Theory themed Cheesecake Factory restaurant, a P.F.
+The development on the East side of the Minnesota and 85th location will include a Big Bang Theory themed Cheesecake Factory, a P.F.
 Chang's and a Trader Joe’s grocery store.

 Neighborhood resident Sarah Sisko says that she is excited by the development, “It will be so great to not have to drive, like, 40 blocks to go shopping,” she added “Maybe we’ll get a Target down here next.”